22109095/SimOWT/assets/data.md

 ```

 ### COCO
-Please download [COCO](https://cocodataset.org/#home) from the offical website.
+Please download [coco](https://cocodataset.org/#home) from the offical website.
 We expect that the data is organized as below.
 ```
 ${SimOWT_ROOT}
     -- datasets
-        -- COCO
+        -- coco
             -- annotations
             -- train2017
             -- val2017